PatrickEOD/MilSimCreator/README.md

 - [x] Tweet: separate page for viewing user's tweets
 - [x] Tweet: comments for each tweet
 - [x] Tweet: separate jsp for viewing logged user tweets
+- [ ] Tweet: ability to edit tweet only for tweet author

 **Comments:**